poridhiEng/poridhi-labs/Poridhi Labs/MiniNet/Lab 03/README2.md

-# Layer 3 Flow Rules
+# Layer 3 Traffic Forwarding Setup in Mininet with OpenFlow

 In this lab, we will create **OpenFlow** rules using **Layer 3 (IP)** information and implement **QoS (Quality of Service)** with Differentiated Services Code Point (**DSCP**).
 Let's break it down step by step.